alecthomas/kong/README.md

 ### `Help(HelpFunc)` - customising help

+The default help output is usually sufficient, but if it's not, there are two solutions.

+1. Use `HelpOptions(options...HelpOption)` to configure the default help (see [HelpOption](https://godoc.org/github.com/alecthomas/kong#HelpOption) for details).
-Custom help can be wired into Kong via the `Help(HelpFunc)` option.
+2. Custom help can be wired into Kong via the `Help(HelpFunc)` option.
 The `HelpFunc` is passed a `Context`, which contains the parsed context for the current command-line.
 See the implementation of `PrintHelp` for an example.

 ### `Hook(&field, HookFunc)` - callback hooks to execute when the command-line is parsed